dalesgit/dalesgit.github.io/relg101-f18/presentations/islam-introductory.md

 </tbody>
 </table>

-Note: \* Seems to come from a non-Muslim perspective \* Changed "name of God" to Deity; put "God" in parenthesis after "Allah" \* Maybe the slide could just have 3 pts (no table) under heading "What is Islam": - Monotheism (believe Allah), Revealed book = Qur'an, follow Prophet
+ to come from a non-Muslim perspective \* Changed "name of God" to Deity; put "God" in parenthesis after "Allah" \* Maybe the slide could just have 3 pts (no table) under heading "What is Islam": - Monotheism (believe Allah), Revealed book = Qur'an, follow Prophet